Limerick GAA notes - latest news from 18 different clubs

 BLACKROCK

+LIMERICK: Huge congratulations to the Limerick Senior Hurlers and Management on reaching the All Ireland final December 13 in the strangest of years 2020.
+The very best of luck to each and everyone involved.
+Best wishes to Hugh Murphy PRO of the county board who will have a busy few weeks getting the programme together for the final and we wish him well.

-LOTTO: There was no winner of the club lotto held on November 19.
-The numbers drawn were 5, 6, 13, 28.
-The €40 lucky dip went to Catherine Sheehy, Murrins Cross, Promotor Centra.
-The €20 lucky dips went to Mike O’Dwyer, Black Road, Promotor Brendan O’Brien, Kevin Griffin, Ballyhea, Promotor Carmel Murphy, Jim Flynn, Ballinvreena Promotor Fintan Leahy, Shane Gubbins, Glenosheen, Promotor Brendan O’Brien.
-The jackpot this week remains at €13,000 in the Pavillion.
+LOTTO: There was no winner of the club lotto held on November 27.
+The numbers drawn were 9, 16, 18, 23.
+The €40 lucky dip went to David and Cliodhna Moloney, Promotor Monica Moloney.
+The €20 lucky dips went to Owen Donoghue, Kilfinane, Promotor Brendan O’Brien, Valerie Carroll, Ardpatrick, Promotor Brendan O’Brien, Simon Hennessy, Spring lodge, Promotor Brendan O’Brien, Elaine Tobin, Glebe Road, Promotor Brendan O’Brien.
+The Jackpot remains at €13,000 on Wednesday December 2 at the Sportsfield Pavillion

-LIMERICK: Best wishes to the Limerick Senior hurlers as they face Galway in the All Ireland semi final on Sunday next.
-Hard luck to the Limerick ladies footballers who lost the All Ireland Semi final to Fermanagh on Sunday.

-CONGRATS: Happy birthday to Mrs Hannah O’Sullivan in Ardpatrick who has reached 100 years of age.
-Welcome home to Oisin O’Callaghan who recently became a Junior world champion in downhill mountain biking, Oisin has returned to Scoil Pol where he received a hero’s welcome during the week.
-Well done to the GAA community who have honoured the 100 year anniversary of Bloody Sunday in Croke Park, special mention to the family of Tom Hogan of Dromin who died as a result of his injuries on this day, especially the O’Connor family, Lower Main St.
+AGM: The club AGM fixed for Thursday December 3 has been postponed as the covid restrictions have not be lifted to a level needed for a safe AGM.
+All officers have been returned unopposed and there are no motions for discussion.
+A new date will be announced for the AGM as soon as it is safe to have one.

+LOTTO: Our last lotto for 2020 will be held on Wednesday December 16 and we will have the extra draws for Christmas.

 CAHERLINE